Dowell-Lab/srworkshop/day03/worksheets/day3_worksheet.md

 3. Make another `workshop-day3` directory here.
 Within that directory, create directories for `data`, `scripts`, `results`, and `eofiles` (error and output files).

 4. In the `scripts` directory, write a slurm script to copy the following file to your `data` directory:\ `/scratch/Shares/public/sread2025/day3/SRR062641.filt.fastq.gz`
+    - **Note:** If you look for this file, you may notice that this fastq filepath is problematic, but that's intentional, so follow these instructions for now.
     - You can name this script whatever you want, but by convention we use a `.sbatch` suffix for slurm scripts.
     - Your sbatch script needs directives added to the top of the file so that the slurm system knows how many compute resources you need:
     ```